 - They're a Proud Warrior Race Guy, Blood Knight, or other character type that admires strength.
 Since you proved to be stronger than them, they respect you enough to want to help you.

-- They're an opportunistic Reliable Traitor who feels that his/her interests would be better served on the hero's side.
+- They're an Opportunistic Bastard who feels that his/her interests would be better served on the hero's side.